In the context of organic chemistry, what are the primary product... | Channels for Pearson+

 Multiple Choice

-In the context of organic chemistry, what are the primary products of the Calvin cycle?
+In the context of organic chemistry, what are the primary products of photosynthesis?

 A